Thyroid Specialist Melbourne

 A thyroid goiter is an enlarged thyroid gland.
 This can result from different causes, including iodine deficiency, autoimmune thyroid disease, genetic conditions and thyroid nodules.
 Most goiters are actually benign.

-In many instances surgery is not indicated and patients do not need to have an operation unless it is causing a problem.
-Indications for surgery include swallowing or breathing problems (resulting from pressure from the enlarged goiter), or cosmetic issues related to its size.
-Rarely, it can be associated with cancer.
+In many instances surgery is not indicated and patients do not need to have an operation unless the enlarged gland is causing a problem.
+Indications for surgery include swallowing or breathing problems (resulting from pressure from the enlarged goiter) or cosmetic and aesthetic issues related to its size.
+Sometimes, it can be associated with cancer.
 Otherwise, goiters can be safely observed until they cause symptoms, if they ever do at all.